embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 ## Geometry

-Implementations of the `Dimensions` trait now only require the `bounding_box` method to be implemented.
-This should return a rectangle encompasing the entire shape.
+The three methods in the `Dimensions` trait were replaced by a single `bounding_box` method.
+This should return a `Rectangle` which encompasses the entire shape.

 ## Mock display

-The `MockDisplay`, used often for unit testing, now checks for pixel overdraw by default.
-To disable this behaviour, call `set_allow_overdraw(false)` on the `MockDisplay` instance.

-It now also disallows out of bounds drawing by default.
-This behaviour can be changed by calling `display.set_allow_out_of_bounds_drawing(true)`.
+The `MockDisplay`, used often for unit testing, now checks for pixel overdraw and out of bounds drawing by default.
+These additional checks can be disabled by using the `set_allow_overdraw` and `set_allow_out_of_bounds_drawing` methods, if required.

 ## Style module

 The `style` module has been removed.
 The items in it have been moved:

-- `PrimitiveStyle` and `PrimitiveStyleBuilder` are now available under `embedded_graphics::primitives::{PrimitiveStyle, PrimitiveStyleBuilder}`.
+- `PrimitiveStyle`, `PrimitiveStyleBuilder` and `Styled` are now available in the `embedded_graphics::primitives` module.
 - `TextStyle` and `TextStyleBuilder` were renamed are now available under `embedded_graphics::mono_font::{MonoTextStyle, MonoTextStyleBuilder}`.

   Note that usage with `Text` has changed.
 See [the text changes section](#Text-rendering) for more.